 - Strategy development;

 - Marketing and sales;

 These tasks would further allow you to effectively navigate the product management lifecycle, which may be faster or slower depending on the product and industry.
 Familiarity with the best practices and recommended courses of action can help product managers deliver value at every stage of the life cycle.

 In small organisations and early-stage companies, they may be responsible for a broad range of tasks, including pricing, marketing, and sales.
 Larger organisations usually offer distinct positions with a narrower functional scope.
 As the business grows and multiple products are added, rules like “Chief Product Officer” start to emerge.

 How upGrad PM Course Can Help

 Product managers work at the intersection of User Experience (UX), Technology, and Business.
 This requires functional expertise, design thinking capabilities, and some knowledge of core management concepts.
-The Product Management Certification Programme by Duke Corporate Education can help you develop these in-demand skills.
+The Post Graduate Certificate in Product Management by Duke Corporate Education can help you develop these in-demand skills.

 Study Product Management Courses online from the World’s top Universities.
 Earn Masters, Executive PGP, or Advanced Certificate Programs to fast-track your career.